MedARC-AI/fmri-fm/README.md

 pre-commit install
 ```

+## Quickstart

+See our [quickstart notebook](notebooks/quickstart.ipynb) for a demo of loading a model and plotting predictions.

 ## Codebase structure

 The codebase follows a [flat organization](https://www.evandemond.com/programming/wide-and-flat) for easy forking and hacking.
 It was originally forked from [MAE-st](https://github.com/facebookresearch/mae_st).